 On June 23rd the government announced that places of worship could re-open for public worship from July 5th.
-Since then we have been reading the guidance and putting the necessary precautions in place and will re-open St. Paul’s for 10.30am Sunday morning services from the beginning of August (Sunday August 2nd).
-We aim, whenever possible, to continue to stream services online so that those who are still shielding are included.
-With physical distancing and no singing, this will be very different from church as we have known it, but, with great caution, this is our first step into the future.
+Since then we have reopened St. Paul’s for 10.30am Sunday morning services aiming whenever possible, to continue to stream services online so that those who are still shielding are included.

 Please follow the ‘10 Commandments’ for coming to St. Paul’s as we all have a responsibility for keeping each other safe.

 Ten (Covid-19) Commandments for Coming to (St. Paul’s) Church